 The District of Stroud is located in the County of Gloucestershire, and covers an area of approximately 45,325 hectares (453 km2 or 175 miles2).
 Stroud lies about 20 miles north of Bristol and immediately south of Gloucester and Cheltenham.
 Gloucestershire sits at the periphery of England's south west and has close links with the Midlands, as well as South Wales.
 Stroud District shares boundaries with Cotswold District, Gloucester City, Tewkesbury Borough and the unitary authority of South Gloucestershire.
 Our neighbour to the west is the Forest of Dean, which sits on the opposite bank of the River Severn estuary.
-Much of the eastern half of the District falls into the Cotswold National Landscape.
+Much of the eastern half of the District falls into the Cotswold National Landscape (formerly an Area of Outstanding Natural Beauty).

-- Stroud has a population of 120,903 (ONS Mid 2020) living in 51,476 households - Stroud's population is expected to grow to 134,499 by 2040 (ONS Population Projections) - The new draft local plan has set out a strategy for distributing an additional 12,600 homes by 2040
+Stroud District has a population of 120,903 (ONS Mid 2020) living in 51,476 households

+- Stroud's population is expected to grow to 134,499 by 2040 (ONS Population Projections) - The new draft local plan has set out a strategy for distributing an additional 12,600 homes by 2040